hsma-tools/stlitepack/README.md

 - ✅ v0.4.1: Bugfix for asyncio code
 - ✅ v0.4.2: Automatic creation of a 404 redirect page
 - ✅ v0.4.3: Change the default to a version of stlite to one known to work reliably (0.80.5)
+- ✅ v0.4.4: Docstring fixes
-- v0.4.4: Better documentation and testing of v0.4 features
+- v0.4.5: Better documentation and testing of v0.4 features
 - v0.5.0: Further auto-handling of stlite-specific required changes
 - v0.6.0: Add support for generating the required package.json for [desktop app bundling](https://github.com/whitphx/stlite/tree/main/packages/desktop)
 - v0.7.0: Add helpers for generating files for additional deployment options e.g. Docker, Caddy, Nginx, Apache